-Please note: Headsets with LEMO or powered single-plug configurations almost always have standard headset plugs as well.
-The audio cable can be plugged into any active headset jack; it does not have to be plugged into a headset that is in use.
-There is no need to purchase a cable with LEMO plugs if you have standard plugs as well.
+Please note: The audio cable can be plugged into any active headset jack; it does not have to be connected to a headset that is in use.

 2. Propeller Filter Setup - Clip the filter over your smartphone camera lens and check image to ensure the edges of the filter are not in the image.
 The propeller filter is optimized to remove the propeller in 90% of the conditions encountered on a typical VFR flight.
 Performance will decrease when pointed directly into the sun.

 3. Mounting - Place your smartphone in the provided cradle and secure by tightening the knob to fit to the width of your phone.
 Attach the cradle to the articulating arm on the suction cup.
 Mount the suction cup to a clean, smooth, relatively flat surface in the cockpit by applying gentle pressure while pumping until a solid suction grip is achieved.
 Use the knob on the articulating arm to adjust the angles to aim your phone.